per2jensen/dar-backup/README.md

   - Only 1 "REMOVED ENTRY" if a file+dir has been removed.
 See example in test/test-saved-removed.sh
   - Scheduled verifications of old archives, to  detect bit rot on storage media, could be useful

+# <a id="#successful-restores"> Successful restores :-)

+  **2022-09-02**

+  My ~/snap/firefox directory had vanished, I think due to installing firefox from the Mozilla website (installed due to boot issues caused by a full zfs /boot filled by snapshots).

+  Before running the Mozilla download, I did a "dar-inc-backup.sh -d pj_homedir", which came in handy an hour later :-)

+  I followed the [recipe to restore firefox snap](#restore-firefox-snap), and had my full firefox snap user files back in a few minutes.

+  'dar' really rocks!

 # <a id="dependencies"> Projects this script benefits from

  1. [The wonderful dar achiver](https://github.com/Edrusb/DAR)